remarshal-project/remarshal/README.md

 If you do, pin the minor version (for example, `remarshal>=2.0,<2.1`) so a future minor release does not break the Python API.

 Dropping support for an old Python version is not considered a breaking change and doesn't bump the major version.
+Python versions will be dropped some time after they reach their end of support.

 ## License